-Financial Aid and Satisfactory Academic Progress: Graduate and Law Students
+Financial Aid and Satisfactory Academic Progress: Graduate Students

 Owner: Financial Aid

 Description: Because Hamline University is committed to ensuring that their graduate and professional students are successful in completing their degree programs, their progress is monitored on an annual basis and those not meeting SAP criteria may be placed on financial aid probation and eventually suspended from receiving financial aid.